-Provide short-term supportive services in order to maximize students academic performance and personal experience.
+We provide short-term supportive services in order to maximize students academic performance and personal experience.
 Our therapists provide assessment, brief counseling, and referral to community providers when indicated.

 The Sage Colleges Wellness Center Counseling Services provides short-term individual and couples counseling free of charge for currently enrolled undergraduate and graduate students.